myreach-sa/capacitor-native-share/README.md

 ### Override extension class

-Extend the class `NativeShareExtension` in your extension's **`ShareViewController.swift`** and override the function `getContainerAppUrlExtension` so it returns your App's Url Scheme ([tutorial](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app)).
+Extend the class `NativeShareExtension` in your extension's **`ShareViewController.swift`** and:

+1. override the function `getContainerAppUrlExtension` so it returns your App's Url Scheme ([tutorial](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app)).

+2. override the function `getAppGroupIdentifier` so it returns yout extension and app's `App Group`'s name.
 ```swift
 import UIKit
 import Social